Roman Egypt [39+ Coins]

 Keith Emmett Collection, w/ collector tag [cataloged by Zach “Beast” Beasley (n.d., ca. Summer 2008) ; acq.
 Frank S. Robinson, Sep 1994];

-John Aiello Collection [duplicates, Alex G. Malloy XIV (2 Jul 1979), 386]
+John Aiello Collection [duplicates, Alex G. Malloy XIV (2 Jul 1979), 386].

 Published: James W. Curtis (1990) Tetradrachms of Roman Egypt [Durst Expanded Reprint], Supplement “C”: p.
-307, No. 386 (this coin illustrated from Aiello sale);
+307, No. 386 (this coin illustrated from Aiello sale).

 Note (Prov.): Incorrectly identified as ex Col. James Curtis Collection (No. 861) by CNG (I bid knowingly), Beniak (tag), Beasley’s Emmett catalog (“Curtis 861 (this coin)”).
 (Emmett’s tag, however, is correct!)
 Coins in the 1990 reprint are often mistakenly assumed to be from Curtis’ collection; most are not.
+See also Note: Curtis tags.

 Notes (Substantive): Emmett 2562 (for type), ΠΕΡΙΟΔ ΔΕΚΑΕΤ in wreath, a unique spelling issued only for Commodus’ Vota Decennalia which, Head (1911: 861) writes, was “commemorated by the placing of a palm in the field of the rev.” (RY 27 is from start of M. Aurelius’ reign.)
 Several rulers have similar reverses, but none spelled in this way (e.g., ΠΕΡΙΟΔOC ΔΕΚΑTH).